Rhythm in the Early Years

 Photograph by Sheila Jennings

-In the very early years from birth to around three, with the Waldorf approach, the focus is on the daily care of the body (sometimes called bodily religion) the daily care of the environment, and our own inner work.
+In these very early years from birth to around the age of three, life’s focus is on the daily care of the body of the child, nursing, feeding, bathing, sleeping, diaper changes, bath (this is sometimes called bodily religion) as well as the daily care of the environment, and our own inner work.

 This is the time for nursery rhymes and rhythmic stories with much rhythmic repetition.
-The child never seems to tire of these and asks for them over and over.
+The child never seems to tire of these and asks for them over and over again.
 Finger play and very simple puppetry that is rhythmic supports the child’s growth in this time of life.

-In my childhood in the 1960′s in the USA, three was the time for nursery school a few mornings a week when our mothers could have a break and we could play with our new friends.
+In my childhood in the 1960’s in the USA, three was the age for nursery school a few mornings a week, when our mothers could have a break and we could play with our new friends.

 The weekly rhythms in a Waldorf environment reflect the developmental needs of the young child and are very nourishing.
-They are comprised of the “living” arts: domestic tasks of the household like soup making, bread making, sweeping, polishing, washing), social tasks (thank you notes, checking in on neighbors, visit to the farm), nurturing arts (fingernail trimming, hair washing) and creative arts (coloring, singing, puppet story, stories)
+They are comprised of the “arts” of everyday life: domestic tasks of the household like soup making, bread making, sweeping, polishing, washing, social tasks such as writing thank you notes, checking in on neighbors, visits to the farm, nurturing arts like fingernail trimming, hair washing, bubble baths and creative arts of coloring, painting, modeling, singing, puppetry and stories.

-Our family’s weekly rhythm has been carried by my home based Morning Garden program, The Children’s Garden, through the years and remains with us as a solid base for homeschooling in the grades:
+Our family’s weekly rhythm has been carried by my home based Morning Garden program, The Children’s Garden, through the years, and remains with us as our rhythm of the home, a solid base for homeschooling through the grades:

 - Monday ~ Soup stock day ~ Wash and line dry bed linens ~ House blessing